ludocode/onramp/docs/virtual-machine.md

 A large contiguous region of memory is available to the program which stores both code and data.
 The memory region is initialized with the program code, along with a process info table (PIT) containing information about the environment: command-line arguments, environment variables and so on.
 Programs typically divide the remainder of memory into a heap and a stack.

 Programs are stored as a series of 32-bit bytecode instructions in a binary file format.
 Each instruction is four bytes: the first byte is the opcode and the three remaining bytes are the arguments.
-Opcodes, register arguments, and most immediate values have distinct hexadecimal prefixes which makes it easy to read and write bytecode in hexadecimal.
+Opcodes, register arguments, and immediate values have distinct hexadecimal prefixes which makes it easy to read and write bytecode in hexadecimal.

 There are 16 registers.
 Registers `r0` through `r9` are general purpose.
 Registers `ra` and `rb` are scratch registers reserved by the Onramp assembler.
 The last four registers are the stack pointer `rpp`, frame pointer `rfp`, program pointer `rpp` and instruction pointer `rip` respectively.
 There is no flags register.
 Carry and overflow must be detected manually, and conditional instructions use arbitrary registers as predicates.